trimble-oss/devguide/content/development-practises/code-review.md

 Rationale

 - Catch bugs
-- Spread knowledge of the code base throughout the team
+- Spread knowledge of the codebase throughout the team
 - Expose everyone to different approaches

 ## Best Practices